kelseyhightower/consul-on-kubernetes/README.md

 kubectl create -f statefulsets/consul.yaml
 ```

-Each consul member will be created one by one.
+Each Consul member will be created one by one.
 Verify each member is `Running` before moving to the next step.

 ```
 kubectl get pods